innoq/SCS/why.md

 ### (Independent) Scaling

 Each SCS can run on one or multiple servers to deal with high load.
-Each SCS also manages its own data persistency, and does not share a central data persistence system with other SCSs.
+Each SCS also manages its own data persistency, and ideally does not share a central data persistence system with other SCSs.
+Also it should communicate as little with other SCSs as possible and only asynchronously.
 Thus, increased local demand can be managed by scaling locally.

 ### Replaceability